Rollbit vs Stake

 A platform that needs fewer conditions attached to the recommendation is usually the better recommendation.

-That sounds obvious, but it is where a lot of affiliate comparison pages go wrong.
+That sounds obvious, but it is where many affiliate comparison pages go wrong.
 They try too hard to make the matchup look even.

 It is not even.